Rui-Pedro-Pires/Philosophers/README.md

 - **Simultaneous Logging:** Used a mutex to prevent philosophers from writing to the log at the same time, ensuring clear output.

 ## Bonus Part
-For the bonus, I replaced threads with processes and used semaphores to manage the forks.
+For the second version, I replaced threads with processes and used semaphores to manage the forks.
 Semaphores handle shared resources between processes, which required changes in how philosophers interact with the forks.

 ## How to Compile and Run